leobcn/go-sdata/README.md

 **Be Warned!** Go-sdata is **not** meant for high performance applications.
 As stated above, it is best suited for proof-of-concepts and other small applications.
+Please see the [Caveats](#caveats) section for more details.

 # Usage
 Go-sdata has 2 parts:
-* A command line tool that generates a data persistance layer
+* A command line tool that generates a data store
 * A `containers` package that is used to store/retrieve data

 #### Command Line